Algorithms to Uniformly Generate Random Factored Smooth Integers: Introduction

 \subsection{Paper Outline}

 The rest of our paper is organized as follows: We begin in \S\ref{sec:enum} with an algorithm to compute $\Psi(x,y)$ exactly, and then modify it to enumerate all $y$-smooth integers $\le x$.
 Then in \S\ref{sec:slow} we show how to modify the algorithm to selectively list just one $y$-smooth integer $\le x$ by pruning our first algorithm.
-In \S\ref{sec:anal} we give a detailed running time analysis of our algorithm, and prove two running times with different sets of assumptions.
+In \S\ref{sec:tradeoff} we look for ways to improve the runtime performance, including estimating values of $\Psi$.
+In \S\ref{sec:anal} we give a more detailed running time analysis of our algorithm, making use of heuristics and relaxing our uniformity requirement.
 We then discuss some special cases and applications in \S\ref{sec:special}, and conclude with an example run in \S\ref{sec:run}.
+Our code for the sample run is available here: \url{https://github.com/sorenson64/rsi}.